Investment Objectives

 Fund Performance

-Performance for the month of July proved negative, noting a 0.98% loss for the CC Growth Strategy Fund – in line with the moves witnessed across equity markets during such period.
+Performance for the month of September proved positive, noting a 1.24% gain for the CC Growth Strategy Fund – in line with the moves witnessed across equity markets during such period.

 Market and Investment Outlook